What is Object Storage? Read our review of the top 5 players in 2025

 Backblaze B2

 Backblaze B2 offers an affordable and highly scalable storage solution different from their standard cloud backup service.
-B2 provides advanced security features, such as two-factor authentication and server-side encryption, making it a secure option for businesses of all sizes.
+B2 offers advanced security features, including two-factor authentication and server-side encryption, making it a secure option for businesses of all sizes.

-One of the unique features of Backblaze B2 is its integration with several third-party tools, such as BOBcloud, making it a versatile solution for businesses that require integration with other services.
+One of the unique features of Backblaze B2 is its integration with several third-party tools, such as BOBcloud, making it a versatile solution for businesses that need to integrate with other services.

 Backblaze B2